inikoo/aurora/README.md

 ## Synopsis

-Aurora is a Business Operations/Intelligence system targeted to B2B and dropshippers, it cover all supplirt chain operations from purchasing, manufacturing, stocking in warehouse throght selling the products online.
+Aurora is a Business Operations/Intelligence system targeted to B2B and dropshippers, it cover all supply chain operations from purchasing, manufacturing, stocking in warehouse through selling the products online.

 ## Contributors